Mukai lifting of self-dual points in $\mathbb{P}^6$: Slicing using homotopy continuation

 \subsection{Real solutions}

 For a transversal slicing of the Grassmannian $X_8$ with $8$ complex hyperplanes, as described in Equation \eqref{lin_eq}, we get $14$ complex solutions.
 We study how many of these are real for random choices of real hyperplanes.
-The regions in $\Gr(7,\R^{15})$ corresponding to transversal linear spaces are partitioned into open semi-algebraic cells by the number of real intersection points.
+The regions in $\Gr_{\R}(7,15)$ corresponding to transversal linear spaces are partitioned into open semi-algebraic cells by the number of real intersection points.

 We compute the solutions with \texttt{HomotopyContinuation.jl} using $F(\underline{t},1,\underline{a}_t)$ as start system, for which we computed a start solution \texttt{X8\_cap\_A} previously.
-The hyperplanes are chosen as follows: we draw the real coefficients of the defining equations from the standard normal distribution.
-This gives the uniform distribution on the Grassmannian $\Gr(7,15)$ with respect to the Haar measure from the compact real Lie group $\operatorname{O}(15)$ \cite[Thm.\ 2.2.1]{Chikuse2003-tz}.
+The hyperplanes are chosen as follows: we draw the coefficients of the defining equations from a standard normal distribution with mean 0 and standard deviation 1.
+This gives the uniform distribution on the Grassmannian $\Gr_{\R}(7,15)$ with respect to the Haar measure from the compact real Lie group $\operatorname{O}(15)$ \cite[Thm.\ 2.2.1]{Chikuse2003-tz}.
 In \Cref{table: sample} we report the result of the sampling after ten million iterations.
 We observe that the case in which all $14$ solutions are real is very rare but it does happen.
 The columns \textit{succ} and \textit{fail} report the number of times the computations succeeded in computing all the $14$ distinct solutions and the number of times it failed.

-\section{Lifting using Homotopy Continuation}
+\section{Lifting using homotopy continuation}

 In the previous section we computed pairs $(\mathbb{L},Z)$ with $X_8 \cap \mathbb{L} = Z \subseteq \PP^{14}$.
 In this section these will be turned into the start solution of a parameterized polynomial system solving the lifting problem \Cref{Problem: Mukai lift}.
 As mentioned, an important step for using Homotopy Continuation is parameterizing the space of self-dual points $\mathcal{A}_6$ in $\mathbb{P}^6$.
 The main problem is that this space is not convex (in an obvious way) and, more generally, it is crucial to find a path between two self-dual configurations that stays \emph{inside} the space of self-dual points.
 Using the parametrization given by $\C^{21}\dashrightarrow \mathcal{A}_6$ that exploits the skew normal form in \Cref{Skew_normal_form}, we solve this problem efficiently: after computing normal forms for start and target configuration, we can choose a straight line through the parameter space $\C^{21}$.
 If $s_{\text{start}}$ is chosen sufficiently randomly, this path will avoid the discriminant (branch locus) as it has real codimension $2$.